World Soil Day: Stop Soil Erosion, Save our Future!

 their soils.

-20. According to Soils.Org, “about 70% of the weight of a
+20. Soils.Org says, “about 70% of the weight of a

-textbook or glossy paged magazine is soil”
+textbook or glossy paged magazine is soil.”

 21. Putting clay soil on your face as a “mud mask”